 What is communication like during motivational interviewing?

-A demonstrated benefit for clients who benefit from discussions, motivational interviewing helps to make the desk between therapist and client fade away.
+Motivational interviewing helps to make the desk between therapist and client fade away.
 Therapy quickly becomes a conversation between one individual and another, where treatment, life, challenges, struggles and victories can all be discussed openly.